 10. Grand Buddha at Ling Shan (88 Meters)

-One of the tallest statues in the world on Dragon Mountain in China.
+One of the tallest statues in the world is on Dragon Mountain in China.
 The statue is made entirely of bronze and weighs about 700 tons.
 The statue occupies 74 acres.
 Besides this statue, there are many Buddhist attractions developed for Chinese people and tourists.

 The tallest Ling Shan Grand Buddha stands 88 meters high.
 The statue faces Tai Lake, surrounded by three mountains, with beautiful scenery.
 The Buddha watches all life and protects his people with a smile.